JenSte/easy-portainer/README.md

 ## Usage

-* If everything is working properly, the TLS connection to your domain sould be using a valid (verified by Let's Encrypt) server certificate.
+* If everything is working properly, the TLS connection to your domain should be using a valid (verified by Let's Encrypt) server certificate.
 * Portainer is accessible under `https://<your domain>/portainer/`.
 * The Traefik dashboard is accessible under `https://<your domain>/dashboard/`.